Discover more from Tech World With Milan Newsletter

 What is essential here is to be objective as much as possible (try to be unbiased and honest) and be kind to yourself.
 For example, if you missed doing something, don't think bad about yourself; reflect on what went wrong and plan a more productive week.

 Start planning the following week - I check my goals for the next week.
-What are my top 3 priorities I want to achieve?
+What are the top 3 priorities I want to achieve?
 Is everything I'm doing helping me reach my goals?
 What are potential roadblocks, and what can I do about them (if there is a blocker, it is a go)?
 I reuse the GTD method to continue with my plan.

 As an extra step you can do, I can recommend journaling.
 You can do it every day at some fixed time, which will help you discover possibilities, thoughts, and ideas the next time you do Weekly Reviews.